Explore a scene

 - If necessary, open your Palm Beach County Shoreline Protection scene.

-You can access your scene through your Content page, which you can go to using the Home menu in the upper left corner of Scene Viewer.
+You can access your scene through your Content page, which you can go to using the Home menu in the upper corner of Scene Viewer.
 If you're on ArcGIS Online but not using Scene Viewer, you can access your Content page via the ribbon at the top of the screen.

-- Near the bottom of the Designer, click Slides.
+- On the Designer toolbar, click Slides.

 - In the list of layers, point to Palm Beach County Data and click the Zoom to button.

 The scene zooms to the full extent of the data.
 If you were already at the data's full extent, the extent may not change very much.

 - Confirm that all layers are turned on.

 Slides only save visible layers, so it's important to make sure that all the data is visible before capturing your slide.